 Summer internships: employability training at outdoor gardens in the Peter-McGill neighbourhood.

 Innovation Youth runs outdoor gardens downtown through which we hire kids who cannot find summer jobs due to various reasons.
 Not only do our young gardeners learn how to grow food in the city (and do they ever grow a lot of it!) but they also acquire precious employability skills such as team work, leadership training, conflict resolution, and a variety of practical task-related skills such as working with specific tools, cooking, garden planning, and work-place safety.
-Much of the harvest is distributed amongst families or donated to The Open Door Today and the Saint-James Day centre.

 “Greening Pierce” Project